Ziryab

 Abu al-Hasan 'Ali Ibn Nafi' (أبو الحسن علي ابن نافع, زریاب; c.
 789–c.
 857), commonly known as Ziryab, was a singer, oud and lute player, composer, poet, and teacher.
-He lived and worked in what is now Iraq, Northern Africa, and Andalusia during the medieval Islamic period.
+He lived and worked in what is now Iraq, West Asia, and Andalusia during the medieval Islamic period.
 He was also a polymath, with knowledge in astronomy, geography, meteorology, botanics, cosmetics, culinary art, and fashion.

 His nickname, "Ziryab", comes from the Persian and Kurdish word for jay-bird زرياب, pronounced "Zaryāb".
 He was also known as Mirlo ('blackbird') in Spanish.
 He was active at the Umayyad court of Córdoba in Islamic Iberia.
 He first achieved fame at the Abbasid court in Baghdad, his birthplace, as a performer and student of the musician and composer Ibrahim al-Mawsili.

 Ziryab was a gifted pupil of Ibrahim al-Mawsili in Baghdad, where he got his beginner lessons.
 He left Baghdad during the reign of the Abbasid caliph al-Ma'mun and moved to Córdoba, where he was accepted as a court musician in the court of Abd ar-Rahman II of the Umayyad dynasty.

 Early life

 790 CE: Ziryab was most likely born in Baghdad.
 According to the Encyclopaedia of Islam, he was born around 175 AH/790 into a family of mawali of the caliph al-Mahdi.
 His ethnic origin is unclear.
 Based on his appearance and background, different sources suggest him to be of Persian, Kurdish, Sindi, African, or mixed Arab-African descent.

 Ziryab was trained in the art of music from a young age.
-During that time, Baghdad was an important center of music in the Muslim world.
+During that time, Baghdad was an important center of music within the Muslim world.
 The musician Ibrahim al-Mawsili was Ziryab's teacher.